Cystic Fibrosis European Network

-Beginning of October - end of November: Datasheet open and submission of the genotype results and written reports
+February - March 2019: Datasheet open; submission of genotype results and written clinical reports

-End of May: General evaluation report and individual comments of the CF EQA scheme available online, certificates sent by post
+June 2019: General evaluation report and individual comments of the CF EQA scheme available online

 Registration

-Registration opens June 1 and the deadline is August 31.
-Early June, all laboratories that have an account (username and password) will receive an invitation via e-mail to register for the CF EQA scheme on-line.
-An identification number (e.g. 20090056) is assigned to each participant automatically upon registration.
-Make sure you mention this identification number or EQA ID in all correspondence and on reports and raw data.
+All laboratories that have an account (username and password) will receive an invitation via e-mail to register for the CF EQA scheme online.
+An identification number (e.g. 20190000) is assigned to each participant automatically upon registration.
+Make sure you mention this identification number in all correspondence and on reports and raw data.

 Payment information